qfpl/fp-in-education-slides/education.md

     * Scheme only used in research or teaching.
 Good reasons why use it in research, but why use in teaching?
     * Scheme has almost no syntax!
 This has advantages for teaching
       +++
-      * expressions, procedure declarations, if-statments all taught in the first week
+      * expressions, procedure declarations, if-statements all taught in the first week
       * No while-statements! or for-statements!
       * First hour of first lecture, almost the entirety of Scheme-the-language has been covered
       * We're not interested in details of some particular language